Site Contents

 Flat Coated Retrievers Book

-is a detailed flat coated retrievers book, published by Kennel Club Books, which will prove useful to any flat coat owner.
-Chapters in Flat-Coated Retriever (Comprehensive Owner's Guide) include the history of the Flat Coat dog, advice on choosing a puppy, health care and training tips.
+Flat-Coated Retriever (Comprehensive Owner's Guide) is a detailed flat coated retrievers book, published by Kennel Club Books, which will prove useful to any owner.
+Chapters include the history of the Flat Coat dog, advice on choosing a puppy, health care and training tips.

 Buy Now.

-If you would like to add your text, image, product, service, website or photo to this flat-coats page then please Contact Me.
+If you would like to add your text, image, product, service, website or photo to this flat-coats page then please .

 WHAT IS A DOG CLICKER

-take many forms, but most commonly a dog clicker is a small plastic box, that fits easily into the owner's
+The dog clicker itself is nothing terribly scientific, though the rationale behind it is.
+It can take many forms, but most commonly a dog clicker is a small plastic box, that fits easily into the owner's or trainer's hand, with a small metal button inside which makes a distinctive noise when clicked.

 HOW DOES DOG CLICKER TRAINING WORK

 When clicker training a dog it is important to not use a cue or verbal label until the dog has learned the new behaviour and can perform it consistently.
-This then prevents half formed behaviour (cited in 100 Ways to Train the Perfect Dog ).
+This then prevents half formed behaviour (cited in 100 Ways to Train the Perfect Dog).

 When giving your dog a treat or food reward during clicker training this should be given a few moments after the click so that the dog learns to associate the clicker sound with the acceptable behaviour.